-If you own shares of a massive tech stock like Shopify or Amazon, the good news is that these high-priced stocks will likely keep soaring to new heights.
+If you want to own shares of a massive tech stock like Shopify or Amazon, you might be priced out because the cost of a single share is too high.

 Fractional shares, as the name of the term suggests, refer to buying and selling a portion of one share in a company’s stock instead of trading an entire share.

-You can also own fractional shares due to stock splits.
-With the introduction of Wealthsimple Trade Fractional Shares, you can actually trade fractional shares.
+With the introduction of Wealthsimple Trade fractional shares, you can actually trade fractional shares.

 Fractional shares are typically created after publicly-traded companies engage in stock splits or merge with other companies.
 Suppose that you own an odd number of shares in a company, and it engages in a stock split.